-- Only 12% of federal environment ministries globally are headed by women, as of 2015.1 - At the World Energy Council, each National Member Committee has a chair and a secretary to represent national interests.
-The Environment and Gender Index study of 92 national committees found that only 4% of chairs and 18% of secretaries are female, or put differently, 96% of the leading voices on national energy needs are men.2 - Women on average make up 43% of the agricultural labour force in developing countries, and around 50% in sub-Saharan Africa.
-However, as of 2010, only 15% of land in sub-Saharan Africa is owned or managed by women.3 Rates are generally worse in Asia - only 13% of landholders in India are women, dropping to 11% in the Philippines and 9% in Indonesia.4 - In Burkina Faso, migration is significantly associated with rainfall variability, particularly for men, who are likely to move from areas with poor rainfall to other rural areas that are wetter.5 - An electrification project in Laos that adopted gendermainstreaming practices increased the number of female headed households electrified by 43%, nearly twice the rate of increase as compared to other households.6 - One of the most comprehensive and widely cited articles exploring the gendered impacts of natural disasters suggests that females are more likely to be killed by natural disasters and/or are systematically killed at younger ages than males.7
+- Only 12% of federal environment ministries globally are headed by women, as of 2015.
+(More recent evidence suggests the percentage is now higher). - At the World Energy Council, each National Member Committee has a chair and a secretary to represent national interests.
+The Environment and Gender Index study of 92 national committees found that only 4% of chairs and 18% of secretaries are female, or put differently, 96% of the leading voices on national energy needs are men. - Women on average make up 43% of the agricultural labour force in developing countries, and around 50% in sub-Saharan Africa.
+However, as of 2010, only 15% of land in sub-Saharan Africa is owned or managed by women.
+4Rates are generally worse in Asia only 13% of landholders in India are women, dropping to 11% in the Philippines and 9% in Indonesia.
+5 - In Burkina Faso, migration is significantly associated with rainfall variability, particularly for men, who are likely to move from areas with poor rainfall to other rural areas that are wetter. - An electrification project in Laos that adopted gender mainstreaming practices increased the number of female headed households electrified by 43%, nearly twice the rate of increase as compared to other households. - One of the most comprehensive and widely cited articles exploring the gendered impacts of natural disasters suggests that females are more likely to be killed by natural disasters and/or are systematically killed at younger ages than males.8